 Flowers and Mother’s Day have always gone together like peanut butter and jelly.
 Back in the day, moms would get corsages to wear to church on the second Sunday in May to proudly proclaim their family’s appreciation and affection.
 And these days sending a bouquet to your mother continues to be a classic way of honoring your mom on Mother’s Day.
-However, while I adore flowers, my mother-in-law has allergies and sending her a bouquet of flowers would be tantamount to sending her poison ivy as a gift.
+However, while I adore flowers, my mother-in-law has allergies and sending her a bouquet of flowers would be tantamount to giving her poison ivy as a gift.
 Also, her birthday is May 15th which means that it ‘s hard not to end up combining the celebrations.

 So, how to acknowledge her special day without taking away from her birthday or causing her to have an asthma attack?
 Fortunately, she has a sweet tooth so, over the years, I have been able to give her an assortment of floral-themed goodies for Mother’s Day.
 Last year, I found this colorful little box decorated with zinnias from Michaels.
 It inspired me to make her some zinnia decorated sugar cookies, and I thought that box itself would also make a lovely gift that she could display on her desk and use as storage for pens or something after she consumed the cookies.

 Zinnia Decorated Sugar Cookies

 I used my favorite almond-flavored sugar cookie recipe (see below) and a scalloped cookie cutter to make the cookies.
 I decided that I would make two different color zinnias, both with orange centers.
 I made a batch of royal icing (recipe below) that I divided and tinted pink, purple, and orange with Wilton gel icing colors.
 After inserting couplers into three piping bags, I filled each bag with icing.